 Subject to the Limitations, Exclusions and Disclaimers hereof, InFocus Corporation ("InFocus") warrants that the Projector, Lamps and Accessories (hereinafter collectively or individually referred to as "Product" as appropriate) purchased from InFocus, an InFocus distributor, or an InFocus reseller will conform to InFocus' specifications and be free from defects in material or workmanship for the respective Limited Warranty period provided below.
-InFocus does not warrant that the Product will meet the specific requirements of the end-user customer.
+InFocus products are compatible with many systems, however the specific functional implementation by the customers of the product may vary.
+The suitability of a product for a specific purpose or application must be determined by the customer and is not warranted by InFocus Corporation.

-If the Product while subject to this Limited Warranty, is defective in material or workmanship during the warranty period, then InFocus, at its option, will REPAIR or REPLACE the Product.
+If the Product, while subject to this Limited Warranty, is defective in material or workmanship during the warranty period, then InFocus, at its option, will REPAIR or REPLACE the Product.